root-project/root/tree/ntuple/v7/doc/specifications.md

 ### Fundamental Types

 The following fundamental types are stored as `leaf` fields with a single column each.
-Type can potentially be stored in multiple possible column types.
+Fundamental C++ types can potentially be stored in multiple possible column types.
-The possible combinations are marked as `W` in the following table Additionally, some types allow for reading from certain column types but not to write into them.
+The possible combinations are marked as `W` in the following table.
+Additionally, some types allow for reading from certain column types but not to write into them.
 Such cases are marked as `R` in the table.